Alexicazana/BIGData/README.md

 ### Research Questions

-1.How accurately can unsupervised learning techniques categorize synthetic education content?
+1. How accurately can unsupervised learning techniques categorize synthetic education content?

 ### Models and Algorithms